jncraton/operating-systems-cpsc4420/lectures/10-middleware.md

 ## Transaction

 - Unit of computation with no externally visible internal state
-- Computation succeeds for fails as a unit
+- Computation succeeds or fails as a unit
 - Useful concurrency primitive

 ## Accidental Interaction